 Don’t forget to browse StudyEquation for more reliable material for exams!

-Robert Frost, in his poem, A Roadside Stand, has very clearly visualised the plight of the rural folk.
-The city folk who drived through the countryside hardly pay any heed to roadside stand or the people who run it.
+Robert Frost, in his poem, A Roadside Stand, has very clearly visualized the plight of the rural folk.
+The city folk who derived through the countryside hardly pay any heed to roadside stands or the people who run them.
 The poet has urged the necessity of the balanced development of both.

 The above written includes the explanation and question answers of NCERT Solutions For Class 12 English Poem A Roadside Stand.
 Browse our site for various detailed and easy NCERT Solutions and CBSE Notes and Comprehensive Summary.